leeanncomfort/ps239T-final-project/README.md

 liwc_one_<YYYY-MM-DD>.csv: Results of the LIWC analysis for all wave 1 interviews, where observation is a question/response that was analyzed independently.

 ### Code
-00_Prepare Transcripts.rmd: Transforms Word document files into csv files, where each observation is an entire question or response..
+00_Prepare Transcripts.rmd: Transforms Word document files into csv files, where each observation is an entire question or response.
 01_
 02_
 03_